 Fireworks leave us awestruck, but for many dogs, they can cause severe anxiety.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff vet, is here to help you with Fourth of July safety tips so you and your pup can celebrate the holiday without a hitch.
+Dr. Aliya McCullough, Fetch’s on-staff veterinarian, is here to help you with Fourth of July safety tips so you and your pup can celebrate the holiday without a hitch.

 Imagine hearing an unpredictable, booming noise and not knowing what it was.
 That’s how some dogs feel during fireworks.
 Even inside, the loud sounds can trigger a dog’s fight or flight response, causing them to feel trapped and try to run away.